MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-platform-import-export.md

    > [!div class="mx-imgBorder"]
    > ![Sample export file from an **Account** table showing **currency name** as a natural key.](./media/data-platform-import-export/export-nk.png)

 Users can still use primary keys as identifiers after they specify alternate keys.
 In the preceding sample, the first file is still valid if GUIDs are valid data.
-More information: [Define alternate keys using Power Apps portal](define-alternate-keys-portal.md)

-## Export data to CSV
+## Export data

 Export data from one or more tables.
-When you export data from more than one table, each table is exported into its own Microsoft CSV file.
+Exported data is in comma-separated value (CSV) format.
+When you export data from more than one table, each table is exported into its own CSV file.

 1. Sign into [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), expand the **Data** section, and then select **Tables** on the left navigation pane.
 1. Select **Data** > **Export data**.